Trump Reportedly Ordered Mueller Fired, Backed Off When White House Lawyer Threatened To Quit

 - Mueller previously interviewing with the FBI to potentially return to lead the agency after the firing of James Comey.

-Rather than follow through on the president's order, the Times reported, White House Counsel Don McGahn threatened to resign.
-McGahn reportedly told White House officials he disagreed with Trump's decision, and that firing Mueller would have a catastrophic effect on the presidency, the Times reported.

-The president's lawyer, Ty Cobb, declined to comment to the Times citing the special counsel investigation.
+Sen. James Lankford, a Republican who also sits on the intelligence committee, told BuzzFeed News Trump has previously expressed his willingness to cooperate with the investigation.

+"The White House and the president have said repeatedly, most recently yesterday, that they will comply with the special counsel and investigating committees," he said.
+"So, I think we should take the White House at their word."
-President Trump also considered firing Deputy Attorney General Rod Rosenstein, the second-in-command at the Justice Department, who has been overseeing the investigation since Attorney General Jeff Sessions recused himself, according to the report.

-Rachel Brand, the Department of Justice's Associate Attorney General, would have then taken over Rosenstein's responsibilities in the Russian investigation.
+According to the report, Trump also considered firing Rosenstein, the second-in-command at the Justice Department, who had been overseeing the investigation since Attorney General Jeff Sessions recused himself.
+Rachel Brand, the associate attorney general, would have then taken over Rosenstein's responsibilities in the Russia probe.

-So far, Mueller's team of investigators have filed charges against former Trump campaign manager Paul Manafort and his associate Rick Gates; former National Security Adviser Michael Flynn; and former Trump campaign adviser George Papadopoulos.
+So far, Mueller's team of investigators have filed charges against former Trump campaign manager Paul Manafort and his associate Rick Gates, former White House national security adviser Michael Flynn, and former Trump campaign adviser George Papadopoulos.

-Mueller's team has in recent weeks also interviewed members of Trump's close circle, including McGahn.

-On Tuesday, the Department of Justice confirmed Sessions had been interviewed by the special counsel's office.
+Mueller's team has in recent weeks also interviewed members of Trump's inner circle, including McGahn.
+On Tuesday, the Justice Department confirmed Sessions had also been interviewed by the special counsel's office.

-On Wednesday, Trump himself told reporters he was, "looking forward" to talking to Mueller's team, and suggested he might be doing so in two or three week's time.
+On Wednesday, Trump told reporters he was "looking forward" to talking to Mueller, and suggested he might do so in two or three weeks' time.

-That would be pending advice from his attorney's, he said at the time.
+"I am looking forward to it, actually," Trump said.
+"Here is the story: There has been no collusion whatsoever.
+There is no obstruction whatsoever.
+And I am looking forward to it."

 Salvador Hernandez is a reporter for BuzzFeed News and is based in Los Angeles.